AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/CustomTLS.rst

 * Usually you should also disable ``AVS_COMMONS_WITH_AVS_CRYPTO_ADVANCED_FEATURES`` in ``avs_commons_config.h``.
-  If using the commercial version of Anjay, you will most likely want to disable features related to OSCORE and EST.
+  You will most likely want to disable features related to OSCORE and EST if you are using a version of Anjay that includes these commercial features.

   * If you need OSCORE or EST, you will need to implement advanced cryptographic functions related to AEAD, HKDF and processing various crypto-related file